About My Alter Ego and Me – the official website for Tessa Barrie and her alter ego, Sally Edmondson – or is it the other way around? 🤔

 ‘From reading the synopsis, it does sound like there is an awful lot going on, and it’s worth making sure that characters are properly developed for readers to identify with them, especially as the situations they find themselves in become more complex.

 Make sure you amuse, rather than bludgeon, the reader with witty lines – less is definitely more when it comes to comic writing.
 I also wondered whether the title might be a bit on-the-nose?
 Otherwise, this is a good beginning.’

-Well, the good beginning bit was encouraging.
-Learning from this and other critiques, five years later, after numerous rewrites and filling in multiple plot holes, Tessa Barrie’s first novel has just been published on Amazon, after a degree of buffing-up by the long-suffering Deb Sutton, who also designed the cover has been served up as Just Say It!
-The revised title, not the bit on-the-nose one.
+Well, the good beginning bit was encouraging and, I learned from this and other critiques, and changed the title.
+Five years later, after numerous rewrites and filling in multiple plot holes, Just Say It was published on Amazon in June 2021, after a certain amount of buffing-up by the long-suffering Deb Sutton, who also designed the cover. .

 ‘My writing career has been sporadic, at best, after a flurry of pure teenage genius.
 Poetry published at thirteen, writing my first (and last) musical at fifteen… After my miserable pre-pubescent poetry morphed into tormented teenage angst lyrics, and I entered my songwriting phase.
 Since then, I have drifted between being in print, and not.’

-In 1998, I co-wrote her late stepfather’s autobiography, Brian Trubshaw – Test Pilot and assisted with his second book, Concorde – The Inside Story, in 2000.
+In 1998, I co-wrote my late stepfather’s autobiography, Brian Trubshaw – Test Pilot and assisted with his second book, Concorde – The Inside Story, in 2000.
 Both books were published by what was then Sutton Publishing, under the watchful eye of Jonathan Falconer.
-She is immensely proud to have been involved with both publications.
+I am immensely proud to have been involved with both publications.